-Total 100% 2019), worth 2.5% of group assignment mark.
-Presentation should not exceed fifteen slides and should summarize all aspects of both components of the written report. ( NB: To expedite presentations by many teams in three hours, all summary presentations are to be e-mailed to Jan Klakurka by noon on December 4 th , 2019) delivered.
-It will include: Choice of industry / Primary Competitor to be analyzed and why chosen?
-Table of contents of final written report Research tools being utilized and description of project deliverables Roles of each group team member and questions to be answered by analyses Written Report - Industry &amp; Primary Competitor Analysis: Due December 4th, 2019 and worth 15% of group assignment mark.
+- Proposal: Due October 21st, 2020 and worth 2.5% of group assignment mark.
+This proposal will be a 4 double-spaced, 12point Arial font, page Word document that summarizes the analyzes to be undertaken.
+An accompanying PowerPoint can also be delivered.
+It will include: - Choice of industry / Primary Competitor to be analyzed and why chosen? - Table of contents of final written report - Research tools being utilized and description of project deliverables - Roles of each group team member and questions to be answered by analyses (A new Group Work contract has been developed for MOS courses and will be utilized by groups to ensure consistent and fairly distributed work effort planning and execution throughout term; groups will submit the contract along with their proposal). - Written Report Industry & Primary Competitor Analysis: Due December 9th, 2020 and worth 15% of group assignment mark.
 This portion of the written report will be 15 double-spaced, 12-point Arial font, pages maximum in Word format.
 It will describe and analyze the nature of the industry, its competitive positioning, and prospects for the future and provide an analysis of one of the primary industry competitors based on an application of the tools described above.
 Report to follow proposal Table of Contents.
-It will be uploaded to the Assignment section of OWL.
-Appendices and Exhibits: Due December 4th, 2019 (included as part of written report marks).
-No more than ten pages of appendices and exhibits should be included to illustrate results of the analyses undertaken and should include any assumptions made.
-15-Minute Summary Presentation: Completed by all/some members to the class during the final week of class (December 6th, • Proposal: Due November 6 th , 2019 and worth 2.5% of group assignment mark.
-This proposal will be a 4 double-spaced, 12-point Arial font, page Word document that summarizes the analyzes to be undertaken.
-An accompanying PowerPoint can also be
+It will be uploaded to the Assignment section of OWL. - Appendices and Exhibits: Due December 9th, 2020 (included as part of written report marks).
+No more than ten pages of appendices and exhibits should be included to illustrate results of the analyses undertaken and should include any assumptions made. - 15-Minute Summary Presentation: Completed by all/some